 The terms and conditions of the investment agreement ensure that no party exploits the other.
 In the case of a breach of contract, we can take legal action.
 However, terms and conditions are not generally seen as legally binding although they hold such power.

 How do I create terms and conditions in an investment agreement?

 Professional legal representatives should draft investment agreements in order to trash out both the legal and performance requirements of the investment.
 If you are not experienced in drafting such documents, you bear a great deal of risk by trying it out by yourself.
 This applies to investors and business owners.

 However, some terms are common in all investment agreements.
 They are:

 The letter of intent communicates your intention as an investor to invest in your business.
 It also includes how much he intends to invest and an equivalent share amount demand.
 When coming from you as a startup owner, it is referred to as a letter of proposal, which details your business goals and why the investor should take a chance with you.

 The term sheet contains all the agreed terms and conditions of the investment.
 It is developed by the investor and you (startup owner).
 Although they are not necessarily legally binding, they guide the contract and hold each party to their word.

 This is an agreement document between all the shareholders (owners) of the company.
 It specifies details like voting power, shares quantity and type, and other important details.

-What are the necessary terms and conditions of investment agreement?
+What are the necessary terms and conditions of an investment agreement?